directus/directus/.changeset/selfish-countries-check.md

 '@directus/api': patch
 ---

-Fixed an issue where copying-to-clipboard displayed a success-notification eventhough it failed
+Fixed an issue where copying-to-clipboard displayed a success notification even though it failed